Three hikers missing in Washington's Mount Rainier National Park - KEYT | KCOY

 Bunker is missing near the Liberty Ridge area of the mountain, which is where six hikers were killed in 2014.

-The NPS said it is unable to deploy a search on-foot to the area due to weather.
+The NPS said it is unable to deploy searchers on-foot in the area due to weather.

 “The terrain below where Bunker went missing is near the location of the Liberty Ridge tragedy that claimed the lives of six climbers in 2014.
 It is very steep, terminates in cliffs, and is known for frequent avalanches and active rockfall,” NPS said in its press release.
 “This, combined with the broken surface of the Carbon Glacier, will prevent the deployment of ground teams in this search.”